BladeZhenLei/Homepage/README.md

-### Artist: Blade.Z Lei
-If you like them, you can donate or purchase the codes at bladelei@yahoo.com.
+### If you like them, you can donate or purchase the codes at bladelei@yahoo.com.